Gwen wants to be the acclaimed reporter her father is. Has she got what it takes?

 He was flying with adrenaline and it was contagious.

-"Let's meet.
+"Let's meet in the ER.
 I don't want to leave a car here...it might get towed if we're late.
 This is exciting, dude.
 See you in a few."
 She gave me a quick hug.
 "Call me when you get in your car, ok?"

 'What a great friend to party and work with'.